coder-3000-e/Calculator/README.md

 ## Backend
 - In your terminal
-  -  `cd ./src/server/`
+  -  `cd ./src/server/Ryzen`
+  - `dotnet build`
   - `dotnet run`

-## TODO
-- How to run https://github.com/coder-3000-e/Math-Question--Generator for generating math problem
+- Running the math questions generator
+  - From the root directory run : `docker-compose up --build`